Wrestle Kingdom II: Reception

 Following Wrestle Kingdom II, Dave Meltzer of the Wrestling Observer Newsletter saw NJPW's annual January 4 Tokyo Dome show "hovering on extinction".
 While NJPW announced an attendance of 27,000, Meltzer claimed a real attendance of 20,000 with roughly half paid.
 According to Meltzer "nobody could reasonably expect much more than 10,000 paid for New Japan, so by modern standards getting the place packed and having a good show up-and-down is considered a success".
 According to Meltzer, NJPW was happy with "how things went with TNA" with the company's management feeling that the American promotion had "plenty of good workers".
 In addition to the bigger name wrestlers such as Kurt Angle, Team 3D and The Steiner Brothers, A.J.
 Styles and Petey Williams were said to have impressed Japanese fans.

 Aftermath

 On February 17, 2008, Shinsuke Nakamura defeated Kurt Angle to unify the two versions of the IWGP Heavyweight Championship.
 Afterwards, both the second and third generation title belts were retired with Nakamura being awarded a brand new belt to represent the IWGP Heavyweight Championship.
-The fourth generation belt was created to symbolically end the issues surrounding the championship and start anew.
+The fourth generation belt was created to symbolically end the issues surrounding the championship and start a new one.
+This belt would continued to be used until its unification with the IWGP Intercontinental Championship to form the IWGP World Heavyweight Championship in February of 2021.